 What is a policy?

-indicating that image complies with your policy
+indicating that source or image complies with your policy.

 additionally specifies the action to take place, based on the result of the

 - STOP: Critical error that should stop the deployment by failing the policy evaluation.

 Adjacent to each name in the policy list is a counter that indicates the number of rules within that policy.